pastnetworks/pastnetworks.github.io/programme.md

 ##  At a glance

-The 4-day programme will consist of lectures and discussions, hands-on practicals, and socials.
+The 4-day programme consists of lectures and discussions, hands-on practicals, and socials.
 ![Programme timetable of BPNSS 2025](/assets/img/programme_timetable_2025.png)

 ##  Lectures overview